iameetshah/iameetshah.github.io/about.markdown

 ![screenshot3](../../../../assets/Meet.jpeg){: width="280" }

-I am a iOS Developer based in India, focused on developing robust code since 2014.
+I work as a Senior iOS Developer and am based in India, focused on developing robust code since 2014.
 I like to share posts with solutions related to issues faced during development with the help of sample-projects

 {% comment %}